kiara-lasch/Workshop_KGL/README.md

-# Physical Solution Space calculation
+# Physical feasibility of adaptation strategies
 This code and its associated data calculate whether adaptation measures are physically feaisble to implement based on the physical characteristics of 30 deltas

 ## Dependencies